Celle–Wittingen railway: History

 In 1959, after a thorough renovation, the maximum permitted speed on the line was raised to 60 km/h.
 From 1959 passenger trains to Celle called at the Deutsche Bundesbahn station.
 This simplified connexions.
 In Wittingen it was possible to transfer directly to the DB station because the stations were next to one another.
 In addition to workers travelling to the Mariaglück potash mine, excursion traffic was of great importance.

 The section from Mariaglück to Habighorst was no longer needed and was lifted in the 1960s.
 The transport of potash and rock salt transport from Mariaglück ceased in 1970 and 1977 respectively.
-Thereafter the stub line was maily used for storage purposes.
+Thereafter the stub line was mainly used for storage purposes.

 For the construction of the Elbe Lateral Canal in 1973 the line between Alt Isenhagen and Glüsingen was rerouted and led over a bridge.

 Most of the passenger services were worked by large volume MaK railbuses.
 The journey time for the Celle–Wittingen line took an average of 75 minutes.

 On 25 May 1974 passenger services were withdrawn on the Wittingen–Steinhorst section and the rest of the line from Steinhorst–Celle followed suit on 24 June 1976.
 The line has since been occasionally used by tourist traffic.
 The operator of these trains to the mid-1990s was the Brunswick State Museum Railway Company (Brunswickische Landes-Museums-Eisenbahn-Gesellschaft).
 Today the Lüneburg Railway Society (Arbeitsgemeinschaft Verkehrsfreunde Lüneburg or AVL) operates the Heide Express, which works this and other OHE lines.

 At the end of the 1990s crude oil transport ceased.
 In 1999 the line was re-routed in the area north of Lachendorf, to make way for the expansion of an industrial concern and a new station Lachendorf Nord was built.
 On 8 November 2005 the section from Beedenbostel to Habighorst was finally closed.
 Wittinger Hafen is still served today (2022).